 Participants Carnival – One of the most popular traditional events of the festival.
 Also known as Défilé, the carnival features a mixture of brass sounds, traditional Serbian costumes and more.

 Traditional Costume Competition – Perfect for those enthusiastic about tradition and culture; the traditional costume competition showcases the traditional customs in Western Serbia and the Dragačevo region.

 Final Competition – Possibly one of the most important parts of the festival, the final competition features strict competition rules and non-commercial arrangements, oriented to real music lovers, musicians and more.

 Crowning of the Festival Winner – The final day is generally dedicated as a day of rest; however, the main stage continues the festivities in the evening, where the brand new winner will be crowned.

 Trumpet Master Concert – The final concert which takes place at 6 pm on the final day of the festival.
 Closing out the event by only the best, the masters of brass instruments will bring the ceremony to an official end.

 Plan Ahead – As the town of Guca is extremely small, accommodation can be very limited and it is recommended to plan ahead and arrange accommodation as soon as possible.
 There are many private accommodation options available throughout the town, within walking distance of the main festival street and the main stage.
 These accommodations also offer an authentic local experience, staying with or near Guca residents.
 You can find private accommodation options directly through the festival or explore nearby options below.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Guca, Serbia using the map below!